 • “Last words are for fools who haven’t said enough.” – Karl Marx

-And some that involved people caught off guard by the grim reaper:
+And some that involved people caught by surprise:

 • “Good-bye…why am I hemorrhaging?” – Boris Pasternak